-Q. Will I be tested for coronavirus?
+Q. Will I be tested for COVID-19?

-New national guidance from NHS England recommends that individuals admitted for elective procedures should be offered testing prior to admission, following a period of self-isolation.
+Guidance from the National Institute for Health and Care Excellence (NICE) recommends that individuals admitted for elective (planned) procedures should be offered testing prior to admission, following a period of self-isolation.

-If you have an elective caesarean birth or induction of labour planned, you may be asked to follow a period of self-isolation and offered a test for coronavirus prior to admission.
+If you have a planned caesarean birth or induction of labour, you may be asked to follow a period of self-isolation and offered a test for COVID-19 prior to admission.
+You may also be asked to self-isolate and offered a test prior to a home birth.
 Your maternity team will discuss this with you.

-Q. How does the coronavirus test work?
+Q. How does the COVID-19 test work?

 Pregnant women are tested in the same way as anyone else.
 Currently, the test involves swabs being taken from your mouth and nose.

-The most effective tests currently take 24–48 hours for the result to be available.
-This means that if you are awaiting test results whilst in hospital you may be treated as potentially infectious until the result is returned.
+If you have symptoms suggestive of COVID-19 and you are awaiting test results whilst in hospital, you may be treated as potentially infectious until the result is returned.

-If you have symptoms of coronavirus but have recently received a negative test result, your maternity team may still use caution when caring for you.
+If you have symptoms of COVID-19 but have recently received a negative test result, your maternity team may still use caution when caring for you.
 Sometimes, the virus doesn’t show on the test results if you have been tested not long after you have become infected.
 You may be offered another test in a few days.